CarsonScott/MindToWeb/projects/genetic_algorithm_tictactoe.md

 # Learning to Play Tic-tac-toe w/ Genetic Algorithms

 _Note: this is a project I'm currently working on, mostly to get more comfortable with genetic algorithms but also because it sounded like an interesting (and relatively uncomplicated) problem to sink my teeth into.
-I hope you feel the same!
-Also- I'm writing this primarily to conceptualize the ideas for the project, and so currently there's no source code available.
-That being said if anyone out there's feeling proactive/wants to work without profit insentive, feel free to take a crack at it!_
+I hope you feel the same!_

 ## __The Game__